In 2013, I sold a business I had run for many years.

 - What did your employees think when you told them?

 If I had 20 concerns about selling the company which had been giving me anxiety, I knocked it down to a handful because of those calls – an indelible lesson for me: knowledge is power.

 There is good stress and bad stress, but anxiety is never good.
 If there are situations in your life giving you anxiety, I strongly recommend you work hard to alleviate that anxiety.

 Last year, amidst the pandemic, one of my colleagues told me a saying he learned from his dad: Action Alleviates Anxiety – attacking a situation helps reduce sleepless nights thinking about it.

-Knowledge is one of the keys to doing knowing what action to take, and knowledge can be gained by speaking with others who have dealt with similar situations, by talking things out with family and friends, or by speaking with a therapist to help you get to the bottom of exactly what about the situation is causing the anxiety.
+Knowledge is one of the keys to being confident when deciding what action to take, and knowledge can be gained by speaking with others who have dealt with similar situations, by talking things out with family and friends, or by speaking with a therapist to help you get to the bottom of exactly what about the situation is causing the anxiety.